McMartyFly/teamcarter/blog/wp-content/plugins/widgets-for-siteorigin/readme.txt

 > 1.  **Slider Widget** lets you choose from a number of slider settings and styling options to create simple image slider.

+> 1.  **Call to Action Widget** The call to action widget can be customised to create eye catching user interfaces.

 > 1.  **Alert widgets** are useful elements that can be dropped into a form or inline on a page.
 It can communicate success, warnings, failure or just information.
 Choose between 6 beautiful designs and an option to add a close button.

 > 1.  **Number Counter Widget** is an engaging way to display numerical statistics to your visitors.
 This widget is commonly used as a marketing tool to impress visitors.